Medical expert of the article

 What causes Lyell's syndrome?

-Histopathology of Lyell's Syndrome
+Histopathology of Lyell's syndrome

-Pathology of Lyell's Syndrome
+Pathomorphology of Lyell's syndrome

-In clinically unchanged skin with Lyell's syndrome, separation of small areas of the stratum corneum and, in some places, total epidermis, is observed.
-Basal layer cells are mostly pycnotic, some of them are vacuolated, the intervals between them are enlarged, sometimes filled with homogeneous masses.
-In some papillae of the dermis fibrinoid swelling is expressed.
-The endothelium of the vessels is swollen, around some of them small lymphocytic infiltrates are noted.
+In clinically unchanged skin with Lyell's syndrome, separation of small areas of the stratum corneum and, in places, the entire epidermis is observed.
+The cells of the basal layer are mostly pycnotic, some of them are vacuolated, the spaces between them are widened, sometimes filled with homogeneous masses.
+Fibrinoid swelling is expressed in some dermal papillae.
+The vascular endothelium is swollen, and small lymphocytic infiltrates are noted around some of them.

-Symptoms of Lyell's Syndrome
+Symptoms of Lyell's syndrome

-According to the research, only 1/3 of patients with this disease did not receive medications, and most of them took more than one name.
-Most often these are sulfonamides, especially sulfamethoxazone and trimethoprim, anticonvulsants, primarily phenylbutazone derivatives.
-They attach importance to the development of the process and staphylococcal infection.
+According to research data, only 1/3 of patients with this disease did not receive medications, and most of them took more than one name.
+Most often, these are sulfonamides, especially sulfamethoxazone and trimethoprim, anticonvulsants, primarily phenylbutazone derivatives.
+Staphylococcal infection is also considered important in the development of the process.
 A.A.
 Kalamkaryan and V.A.
-Samsonov (1980) regards Lyell's syndrome as a synonym for bullous multiforme exudative erythema and Stevenson-Johnson syndrome.
-Probably, this identification can be only in relation to the secondary form of the exudative multiformin erythema caused by medications.
-OK Steigleder (1975) identifies three variants of Lyell's syndrome: epidermal necrolysis caused by staphylococcal infection identical to Ritter's exfoliative dermatitis, and in adults - to Rittersgain-Lyell syndrome; epidermal necrolysis caused by drugs; the most difficult idiopathic variant of an unclear etiology.
-Clinically, the disease is characterized by a general severe condition of patients, high fever, multiple erythematopoietic and bullous eruptions reminiscent of those with pemphigus, with eccentric growth, rapidly opening up to form extensive painful erosions similar to skin lesions in burns.
+Samsonov (1980) consider Lyell's syndrome as a synonym for bullous multiform exudative erythema and Stevenson-Johnson syndrome.
+Probably, this identification can only be in relation to the secondary form of exudative erythema multiforme caused by drugs.
+OK Steigleder (1975) identifies three variants of Lyell's syndrome: epidermal necrolysis caused by staphylococcal infection, identical to Ritter's exfoliative dermatitis of the newborn, and in adults - Rittersheim-Lyell syndrome; epidermal necrolysis caused by drugs; the most severe idiopathic variant of unclear etiology.
+Clinically, the disease is characterized by a general severe condition of patients, high temperature, multiple erythematous-edematous and bullous rashes resembling those in pemphigus, with eccentric growth, quickly opening with the formation of extensive painful erosions similar to skin lesions in burns.
 Nikolsky's symptom is positive.
-Affects mucous membranes, conjunctiva, genitalia.
+Mucous membranes, conjunctiva, genitals are affected.
 It is observed more often in women, often occurs in children.

-Diagnosis of Lyell's Syndrome
+Diagnosis of Lyell's syndrome

 What do need to examine?